thelastpickle/cassandra-medusa/docs/Configuration.md

 ;use_pty = <Boolean: Allocates pseudo-terminal.
 Default to False.
 Useful if sudo settings require a tty>
 ; Enables the usage of a 'login' shell which, among other things, loads user's profile files.
 ;login_shell = False
+; SSH host-key verification file.
+Default is unset.
+Means known_hosts=None.
+; Set to an absolute path to enable strict checking.
+;known_hosts =
+; Forward the local SSH agent to remote nodes.
+Only set True when nodes need to ; make onward SSH connections themselves.
+Leave False (default) when using key_file ; directly or in CI — enabling it with no agent causes asyncssh to hang indefinitely.
+;forward_agent = False

 [checks]
 ;health_check = <Which ports to check when verifying a node restored properly.
 Options are 'cql' (default), 'thrift', 'all'.>